 NWAC has used feedback received from participants to inform further work around the CRGBA framework, including planning future training and tools to help build the capacity of communities to self-advocate.
 NWAC is also continuing to develop tools and training to help key stakeholders, including federal policy-makers and researchers across Turtle Island, apply the framework.

-Further to this, the Executive Policy Team is excited to announce the publication of Culturally Relevant Gender-Based Analysis: A Roadmap for Policy Development.
+Further to this, the Executive Policy Team is excited to announce the publication of Culturally Relevant Gender-Based Analysis: A Roadmap for Policy Development later this month.
 This roadmap is a comprehensive and accessible guide to applying the CRGBA framework in policy.
 It contains detailed case studies and interactive activities and thought exercises to encourage critical analysis and self-reflection.
 We hope this tool will help support state actors, researchers, and advocacy groups in their work to foster inclusivity and equity across government policies and programs.

 As we embark on the new fiscal year, we are looking forward to all the possibilities that our CRGBA framework will provide.
 We are already planning how to best use the framework to foster empowerment and agency in the communities we represent.
 To this end, we are planning further engagement sessions in the upcoming months to help us develop potential training and tools for community organizers and advocates, with the aim of supporting our Indigenous siblings in taking action in their own communities.